Giuseppe Pinelli: Suspicious circumstances surrounding his death

-On 12 December 1969, a bomb went off at the Piazza Fontana in Milan that killed 17 people and injured 88.
+On 12 December 1969, a bomb exploded at the Piazza Fontana in Milan; it killed 17 people and injured 88.
 Pinelli was picked up, along with other anarchists, for questioning regarding the attack.
-Just before midnight on 15 December 1969, Pinelli was seen to fall to his death from a fourth floor window of the Milan police station.
-Three police officers interrogating Pinelli, including Commissioner Luigi Calabresi, were put under investigation in 1971 for his death, but legal proceedings concluded it was due to accidental causes.
+Just before midnight on 15 December 1969, Pinelli was seen to fall to his death from a fourth-floor window of the Milan police station.
+His death was widely believed to have been caused by members of the police.
+Three police officers interrogating Pinelli, including Commissioner Luigi Calabresi, were put under investigation in 1971 for his death; legal proceedings concluded it was due to accidental causes, citing active illness.
+He was 41, and was survived by his wife and two young daughters.

-Pinelli's name has since been cleared, and the far-right Ordine Nuovo was accused of the 1969 Piazza Fontana bombing (in 2001, three neo-fascists were convicted, a sentence overturned in March 2004; a fourth defendant, Carlo Digilio, was a suspected CIA informant who became a witness for the state and received immunity from prosecution).
+Since his death, Pinelli's name was cleared, and the far-right Ordine Nuovo was accused of the 1969 Piazza Fontana bombing.
+In 2001, three neo-fascists were convicted, a sentence that was overturned in March 2004; a fourth defendant, Carlo Digilio, was a suspected CIA informant who became a witness for the state and received immunity from prosecution.
 Calabresi was later killed by two shots from a revolver outside his home in 1972.
 In 1988, former Lotta Continua leader Adriano Sofri was arrested with Ovidio Bompressi and Giorgio Pietrostefani for Calabresi's murder.
-The charges against them were based on testimony provided, 16 years later, by Leonardo Marino, an ex-militant who confessed to the murder of Calabresi, under order from Adriano Sofri.
-Claiming his innocence, Sofri was finally convicted after a highly contentious trial, in 1997.
+The charges against them were based on testimony provided 16 years later by Leonardo Marino, an ex-militant who confessed to the murder of Calabresi under order from Sofri.
+Claiming his innocence, Sofri was finally convicted after a highly contentious trial in 1997.

+In 2022, as part of an investigative podcast about the Piazza Fontana bombing by Il Fatto Quotidiano, the then 99-years-old General Gianadelio Maletti, former number two of Servizio Informazioni Difesa, the secret service of Italy's Ministry of Defence between 1971 and 1975, who was definitively sentenced to 12 months in prison for the misdirections on the Piazza Fontana investigations and had been at large in South Africa since 1980, discussed the death of Pinelli.
+He described Pinelli's suicide as "a hoax", as General Vito Miceli had reportedly confided to him.
+Brigadier Vito Panessa was also quoted as saying that one of the policemen who were in the room of Calabresi that night had joked: "Pinelli asked for it that night."
+According to Panessa, there was not just an unexpected incident involving somewhat harsh policemen but someone who had taken revenge on Pinelli, who persisted in not confessing after three days of illegal interrogation.
+Maletti concluded: "Pinelli refuses to answer questions.
+The interrogators then resort to stronger means and threaten to throw him out the window.
+They jerk him and force him to sit on the windowsill.
+With each negative response, Pinelli is pushed a little further towards the void.
+Finally, he loses his balance and falls."